-Compared to the advances in the theoretical literature and in the demographic literature, little is known about actual RA schedules.
+Compared to the advances in the theoretical literature and in the demographic literature, little is known about actual RA schedules in wild plants.
 A recent review by Wenk & Falster (2015) suggests complete RA schedules exist for just a few species.
 Aspects of the RA schedule have been calculated or can be inferred, such as maximum allocation to reproduction, for a greater a number of species but the numbers remain small (< 50 worldwide).
 A substantially larger body of data exists for simple metrics like age or size at first reproduction, or maximum height (Moles et al. 2004; Thomas 2011), but these only provide indirect evidence on how available energy is allocated to reproduction (Wenk & Falster 2015).
 Of the data for iteroparous species reviewed by Wenk & Falster (2015) and Thomas (2011), maximum RA ranged widely among species, from 0.1-0.7 (fractions of available energy).
 More generally, perennial plants are regarded as exhibiting indeterminate growth.
 The implication is that plants continue to invest substantial amounts of energy in growth, even later in life.

 The low values of apparent RA observed for many species pose a theoretical challenge because such values are only predicted under extreme environmental conditions.
 Indeterminate growth schedules, i.e. graded RA schedules where size continues to increase indefinitely (Fig 1c), are favoured by very strong non-linear feedbacks, eg. where investment in reproduction leads to a disproportionate increase in flower/seed abortion, (Miller et al. 2008).
 Otherwise, based on model outcomes, RA is expected to increase towards 1.0 once plants achieve a certain size and especially towards the end of life, even in most of the so-called graded schedules (Fig. 1b) (Kozlowski 1992; Mironchenko & Kozłowski 2014).
-In other words, species are predicted to grow little beyond the size at which they reproduce.
+In other words, theoretically species are predicted to grow little beyond the size at which they reproduce.
 The mixed allocation between growth and reproduction predicted in many models arises when the productive part of the plant degrades (through tissue turnover) between seasons.
-When this happens the plant builds new vegetative tissues to regain it’s size, but once this size is achieved, RA increases to 1.0 (Kozlowski 1992; Mironchenko & Kozłowski 2014).
-If the costs of tissue replacement are instead paid prior to the allocation decision, the bang-bang strategy is favoured.
+When this happens the plant builds new vegetative tissues to regain their size, but once this size is achieved, RA increases to 1.0 (Kozlowski 1992; Mironchenko & Kozłowski 2014).
+If the costs of tissue replacement are instead paid prior to the allocation decision, a bang-bang strategy is favoured.

 Another reason reported RA values may be lower than theoretical studies predict, is that seed weight is often used as a proxy for reproductive investment (see review by Wenk & Falster 2015).
 However, a wide variety of other tissues are produced in order to make a viable seed, such as flowers, fruits, and pollen.
 Many embryos are also aborted pre-and post-fertilisation.
 Past research has shown that such tissues can represent a substantial energetic investment in reproduction, that often goes unaccounted in measurements of RA (Lord & Westoby 2006).